 Your recovery period depends on the type of surgery performed, but today’s surgeries offer less recovery and more efficiency than ever before.

-The dentists at Volterra Dental are highly qualified and experienced in performing oral surgeries.
+The dentist at Volterra Dental is highly qualified and experienced in performing oral surgeries.
 Call the office at (562) 501-3188 or schedule your appointment online today.